United Air Lines Flight 553: Victims

-The three-man flight crew died, along with 40 of the 55 passengers.
-The crash destroyed five houses and damaged three others, killing two people on the ground.
-Survivors credited the heroic actions of stewardesses who called out to survivors to exit through a hole in the rear of the plane.
+The three-person flight-deck crew died, along with 40 of the 55 passengers.
+The accident destroyed five houses and damaged three others, killing two people on the ground.
+Survivors credited the heroic actions of the flight attendant who called out to survivors to exit through a hole in the rear of the plane.

 Investigation

 The National Transportation Safety Board (NTSB) was notified of the accident at 14:40 CST and immediately dispatched an investigation team to the scene.
-Agents of the Federal Bureau of Investigation (FBI) were on the scene about 45 minutes after the crash, before any investigators from the NTSB.
+Agents of the Federal Bureau of Investigation (FBI) were on the scene about 45 minutes after the accident, before any investigators from the NTSB.